This article explores Pilates for posture so you can learn more about this exercise method and determine whether it’s right for you.

 - Take a deep breath, and as you exhale, “melt” your ribs down to the floor.
 Your ribs will seem to have disappeared and melted into your body.

 - Arms and hands are extended straight out in line with the shoulders.
 To help with correct placement, hold a broomstick or something light in your hands.

 - Inhale, lift the torso together as one unit as the arms, head, neck, and shoulders move up in a fluid motion.

-- Begin this move with the knees bent, this will help you to get into the correct position.
+- Begin this move with the knees bent.
+This will help you to get into the correct position.
 To assist with the move and help you come up, place your feet under the edge of the bed or put on a pair of ankle weights to assist in the move.

 - Once you can extend both legs straight out, keep the inner thighs engaged at all times.
 Toes pointed and sides of the feet together.

 With continued practice of this move, the body will move through the exercise in a fluid motion rather than choppy and imbalanced.
-By keeping your ribs pulled in, you’ll notice a difference in how your midsection looks, and you’ll start to develop a smaller waistline and feel your back open up.
+By keeping your ribs pulled in, you’ll notice a difference in how your midsection looks, and you’ll develop a smaller waistline and feel your back open up.

 If you are interested in Sylvia’s Body Weight Pilates, you can check it out here.

-With continued practice, your posture will begin to improve as you practice your Pilates moves and are more aware of your positioning and how to engage the muscles in your body so they are firing all at once.
+With continued practice, your posture will begin to improve as you practice your Pilates moves and are more aware of your positioning and how to engage the muscles in your body, so they are firing all at once.